There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 core unit in the Economics; Professional Economics major sequences
+- Level 1 core unit in the Economics; Professional Economics; Philosophy, Politics and Economics major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) participation; (2) assignment; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) participation; (2) assignment; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)